Gisela, Abbess of Chelles

-Gisela (757, Aachen, Cologne, North Rhine-Westphalia, Germany – 810–11, Chelles, Seine-et-Marne, Ile-de-France, France) was a Frankish princess and abbess.
+Gisela (757, Aachen, Cologne, North Rhine-Westphalia, Germany – 810–11, Chelles, Seine-et-Marne, Île-de-France, France) was a Frankish princess and abbess.
+There are also two variations of her name, which are Gisele and Giselle.
 She was the daughter of Pepin the Short and his wife Bertrada of Laon.
 She was the sister of Charlemagne and Carloman.

 Life

-Gisela is often said to be the only sister to Charlemagne and Carloman, but this was not the case.
-Pepin the Short in fact had seven legitimate children; Gisela had three older brothers, Rothaid III, born 740, Charlemagne, born 742, and Carloman, born 751.
-She had two older sisters, Adelheid, born 740, and Bertbelle, born 745.
-She also had a single younger brother, Charles, who was born 759.
-Most of her older siblings died before their father, although the years are unknown.
-Her little brother died in infancy, aged 2.
-She was one of three surviving children.